PuchatekwSzortach/voc_encoder_decoder_with_atrous_separable_convolutions/README.md

 This implementation has a few minor differences from original paper:
 - Resnet-50 pretrained on ImageNet is used for base network - original paper replaces Resnet-50 with an alternative implementation based on separable convolutions.
 Since no weights, nor easily accessible implementations, are provided for that model, we use Resnet-50 instead.
 - less convolutional filters are used throughout the model, especially in atrous spatial pyramid pooling module - this is only to keep GPU memory and computational time reasonable given hardware available to us.
 - training schema - original paper first trains on VOC2012 + Hariharan datasets, then performs fine-tuning on VOC2012 dataset only, because Hariharan samples have worse quality segmentations for difficult categories, e.g. bicycles.
-We instead upsample number of difficult categories samples from VOC2012 dataset, but don't perform fine tuning on VOC2012 dataset only.
+We instead upsample number of difficult categories samples from both VOC2012 and Hariharan datasets, and don't perform fine tuning on VOC2012 dataset only.
 While schema from the paper is likely to give better results, we chose to go with a simpler implementation instead.

 ### Results